Our cookies help to your experience with us seamless.

 If you already claim ESA, PIP or Universal Credit, are self-isolating but need to renew your benefit claim, you should be able to do so without attending a face-to-face interview under temporary measures implemented by the DWP.

-If your employer can’t keep you in work because they can’t cover staff costs due to the coronavirus, they may be able to get government support to avoid redundancies.
-This is the Coronavirus Job Retention Scheme and will run for at least 3 months from 1st March.
+If your employer can't keep you in work because they can't cover staff costs due to the Coronavirus, they may be able to get government support to avoid redundancies.
+This is the Coronavirus Job Retention Scheme which began in March.
+The scheme is due to end on the 31st October.

 The way they will do this is by making you a furloughed worker – this basically means that they’ll ask you to take a leave of absence rather than laying you off.